What are open entry courses?

 In the fall and spring semesters, you may take one-credit courses and, as soon as you complete them, you may start the next one-credit courses (up to Week 10 of the semester).
 If you start later in the semester, you will receive new start dates; end dates will be the semester deadline.
 You may start two- and three-credit courses only during Weeks 1 and 2 of the semester.

-In the winter, summer 1, and summer 4 semesters, you may take 1-credit courses and start them by the deadline listed in the schedule of classes.
+In the winter and summer semesters, you may take our 1-credit courses and our 3-credit CMSY Software Applications course and start them by the deadline listed in the schedule of classes.
 End dates will be the semester deadline.

 Fall and Spring Semesters

 There are many advantages to taking a course in this format:

 Office Technology courses are offered in the areas of Office Technology and Computer Systems for credit or no credit (audit status).
 You may use these credits toward a letter of recognition, one-year certificate, or two-year degree.

 Here is a list of Office Technology courses; some have prerequisites.

 If you would like to speak to someone about open-entry courses, please call 443-518-4876.

 If you would like to email your questions, click here.